-But when I have a head of broccoli in the fridge or a bag of broccoli florets, and it's time to start dinner, eight times out of ten, I use this recipe for microwave broccoli.
-It's quick and easy, and when freshly steamed, tender-crisp broccoli is delicious!
+I often make broccoli for my family.
+Roasted broccoli is caramelized and delicious, but when I have broccoli in the fridge and it's time to start dinner, eight times out of ten, I steam the broccoli in the microwave.
+It's quick and easy, and when freshly steamed, tender-crisp broccoli is delicious.

 Ingredients

 - Fresh broccoli florets: I often buy a bag of pre-washed broccoli florets.
-But it's not difficult to wash and dry the broccoli and cut it into florets.
-If you use a bag, the florets will come in different sizes.
-Chop the biggest ones to ensure they are all about the same size.
+But washing and drying the broccoli and cutting it into florets is not difficult.

 - Fresh lemon juice: It's OK to use bottled lemon juice, but freshly squeezed tastes better.